 As a gypsy operation, Maggie, Deon, Tim and Jacqui have a number of other regular accomplices in the shape of the Victorian breweries that offer them space to keep the beer flowing.

-That said, the idea of setting up a home of their own has featured heavily in their plotting and at the start of 2020, the CoConspirators announced they were building a home in Brunswick.
-The brewpub is set to open on Victoria Street towards the middle of 2020, with a focus on sustainability, collaborations and limited releases.
+That said, the idea of setting up a home of their own has featured heavily in their plotting and, at the start of 2020, the CoConspirators announced they were building a home in Brunswick.
+The brewpub is set to open on Victoria Street in 2021 with a focus on sustainability, collaborations and limited releases.
 The opening of the 195-capacity venue is preceded by a rebrand, with their new logo designed to represent the four owners coming together, the familial connection between the characters on their labels, mates coming together over a beer, and a little mystery too; X marks the spot, after all...

-But even with those roots, CoConspirators’ raison d'être remains much as it was when they started: four people – two couples – conspiring to make good beer.
+But, even as their operation evolves, CoConspirators’ raison d'être remains much as it was when they started: four people – two couples – conspiring to make good beer.
 No further conspiracies required here, thanks very much.